Martín Caballero

 Gustavo Rueda Díaz (21 February 1962 – 24 October 2007), known by his nom de guerre Martín Caballero, was a Colombian guerrilla leader, member of the Revolutionary Armed Forces of Colombia (FARC) and commander of the 37th Front Caribbean Bloc of the FARC-EP that operates in Caribbean Region.
 He was killed in action by the Colombian Army after a military operation on 25 October 2007.
-Colombian authorities wanted him on charges of rebellion, extortion, terrorism, first degree murder, armed assault, assault and battery and kidnapping among others.
+Colombian authorities wanted him on charges of rebellion, extortion, terrorism, first degree murder, armed assault, assault and battery, and kidnapping among others.
 Defense Minister Juan Manuel Santos described his death as the "most important" blow against FARC in 2007.

 Early years

-In 1979 Gustavo Rueda Díaz studied in the northern Colombian port city of Barrancabermeja, during that year he became a militant in the Communist Youth (Juventud Comunista JUCO).
+In 1979 Gustavo Rueda Díaz studied in the northern Colombian port city of Barrancabermeja, during that year he became a militant in the Colombian Communist Youth (JUCO).
 Two years later in 1981, Rueda joined the 4th Front of the FARC-EP in the Middle Magdalena Region and assumed the alias of "Martín Caballero".
 He was later sent to the area of the Serranía del Perijá mountain range near the border with Venezuela.
-In 1991 he was appointed commander of the 37th Front of the FARC-EP which he led until his death in 2007.
+In 1991, he was appointed commander of the 37th Front of the FARC-EP which he led until his death in 2007.